-The upcoming Easter break marks the end of Queensland’s hotter weather where many parents choose to forgo swimming lessons in favour of other winter sports or activities.
-Listen to what Hamptons Swim School owner Julia Ham has to say and why she thinks parents should rethink this strategy.
+The Easter break marks the end of Queensland’s hotter weather, where many parents choose to forgo swimming lessons in favour of other winter sports or activities.
+This is what Hamptons Swim School owner Julia Ham has to say, and why she thinks parents should rethink this strategy.

 Queensland enjoys a warm climate that allows for swimming in pools and spas and at the beach, even during the winter months, and we are surrounded by other potential drowning hazards such

 as baths, ponds, pools, laundry tubs and water features.
 Whilst the exposure to water play is reduced during the cooler months, the risk of drowning is not.
 And the risk is even higher when the warmer weather returns (and children are not prepared).
 Continued swimming lessons play a crucial part in the layers of protection against drowning all year round.

 Swimming is the only sport that, when learned, can help save a life.
 With this in mind, any decision to postpone a child’s swim lessons in the winter months should be considered carefully.
 A study in March 2009 by the USA’s National Institute of Health concluded that ‘participating in formal swimming lessons was associated with an 88% reduction in the risk of drowning in children aged between 1 and 4 years‘.

 Each year we are reminded of how close the water can get, any time of year, with the flood waters at our doorstep.
 All the extra missed classes due to the pandemic and extreme weather events make it even more important to catch up, not give up.

 Many people see swimming lessons as an ‘extracurricular’.
 We know that it is so much more than that.
 Yes, it is a crucial skill for life.
 But it has also been shown to improve many areas of a child’s development, including academic performance, language, maths, fine and gross motor skills, memory, confidence, coordination, and social skills.